 One of the factors to consider, but you really have no control over, is how many users who query your domain name have DNSSEC enabled.
-It is estimated in late 2014, that roughly 10% to 15% of the Internet DNS queries are DNSSEC aware.
-This translates to roughly 10% to 15% of the DNS queries for your domain will take advantage the additional security features, which result in the increased system load and possibly network traffic.
+It was estimated in late 2014, that roughly 10% to 15% of the Internet DNS queries were DNSSEC aware, and since then Google DNS has become DNSSEC enabled and is used by a further 15% of global DNS users.
+This translates to roughly 25% to 30% of the DNS queries for your domain will take advantage the additional security features, which result in the increased system load and possibly network traffic.